Transport and dispersion of active particles in periodic porous media: Problem Definition and Langevin description

-\textit{Problem definition.---}We analyze the long-time asymptotic transport of a dilute collection of self-propelled active particles dispersed in a viscous solvent and moving through the interstices of a doubly-periodic 2D porous material.\ The porous medium is modeled as an infinite square lattice comprised of rigid obstacles of characteristic dimension $a$ and generated through the discrete translation of a geometric unit cell of linear dimension~$L$ (Fig.~\ref{fig:geo}).\ Each cell in the lattice is labeled by two integers $(\alpha,\beta) \in\mathbb{Z}^2$, which identify its horizontal and vertical positions $\mathbf{R}_{\alpha\beta}=(X_{\alpha},Y_{\beta})=L(\alpha,\beta)$ with respect to origin $O$, chosen as the centroid of an arbitrary cell.\ The array is characterized by its porosity $\epsilon_p=S_f/S_t$, or ratio of the interstitial fluid area of a cell over its total area.
+We analyze the long-time asymptotic transport of a dilute collection of self-propelled active particles of spherical shape dispersed in a viscous solvent and moving through the interstices of a doubly-periodic two-dimensional porous material.\ The porous medium is modeled as an infinite lattice comprised of rigid obstacles of characteristic dimension $a$ and generated through the discrete translation of a geometric unit cell of linear dimensions~$L_x\times L_y$ (Fig.~\ref{fig:geo}).\ Each cell in the lattice is labeled by two integers $(\alpha,\beta) \in\mathbb{Z}^2$, which identify its position $\mathbf{R}_{\alpha\beta}=(X_{\alpha},Y_{\beta})=(\alpha L_x,\beta L_y)$ with respect to origin $O$, chosen as the centroid of an arbitrary cell.\ The array is characterized by its aspect ratio $\delta=L_y/L_x$ and by its porosity $\epsilon_p=S_f/S_t$, or ratio of the interstitial fluid area $S_f$ of a cell over its total area $S_t$.
+While the focus of the paper is on square lattices of circular pillars as shown in Fig.~\ref{fig:geo}($a$), we also present a few results on the effects of lattice arrangement and pillar shape in Sec.~\ref{sec:latticeproperties}.
+The pillar shapes we consider in those examples are illustrated in Fig.~\ref{fig:geo}($b$) and are obtained by conformal mapping of the unit circle \cite{avron2004optimal}.
+The mapping we employ preserves pillar area and involves two parameters $\{\mathcal{Y},\mathcal{Z}\}$ that control pillar aspect ratio and fore-aft asymmetry, respectively (see Appendix~\ref{app:CM} for details).